Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 ---
-title: Maximizing Water Efficiency in AI Datacenters
+title: Maximizing Water Efficiency in AI Datacenters: A Proposal for the Chicago Region
 author: Justin Peabody
 date: 11/24/25
 abstract: |